WEIGHING EQUIPMENT AND SCALE INSTALLATION

 The important things to remember when installing such a scale are:

-1. The scale must be installed on a firm solid base that will always support the weight of the scale and the weight of the heaviest materials that will be placed onto it.
+- The scale must be installed on a firm solid base that will always support the weight of the scale and the weight of the heaviest materials that will be placed onto it.

-2. The scale must always be level and all adjustable leg supports supporting its weight distribution are all supporting the scale in its level position.
+- The scale must always be level and all adjustable leg supports supporting its weight distribution are all supporting the scale in its level position.

-3. Any cabling must be protected from possible damage.
+- Any cabling must be protected from possible damage.

-5. Any remote displays are mounted correctly and where they can be seen by the viewer.
+- Any remote displays are mounted correctly and where they can be seen by the viewer.

-7. If the scale is installed at its location and this location is either 400km North or South of the latitude of where it was initially calibrated by the retailer of the scale, this scale should be calibrated once installed as the calibration will be affected by changes in the earth’s gravitation.
+- If the scale is installed at its location and this location is either 400km North or South of the latitude of where it was initially calibrated by the retailer of the scale, this scale should be calibrated once installed as the calibration will be affected by changes in the earth’s gravitation.

 Here are some example scenarios:

-1. if the scale is calibrated originally in Brisbane and installed in any other capital city it would have to be recalibrated.
+- If the scale is calibrated originally in Brisbane and installed in any other capital city it would have to be recalibrated.

-2. if the scale is calibrated originally in Sydney and installed in Perth this would not have to be recalibrated as the latitude North or South of Sydney has not exceeded 400kms.
+- If the scale is calibrated originally in Sydney and installed in Perth this would not have to be recalibrated as the latitude North or South of Sydney has not exceeded 400kms.

-3. if the initial seller/calibrator of the scale is made aware of the location that the scale will be installed at, most digital scales have the ability to be gravity compensated for during the initial calibration process to allow for the change in its latitude location.
+- If the initial seller/calibrator of the scale is made aware of the location that the scale will be installed at, most digital scales have the ability to be gravity compensated for during the initial calibration process to allow for the change in its latitude location.

 Scales requiring civil works such as weighbridges and other large scales

-1. Council approval must be obtained
+- Council approval must be obtained

-2. All civil works should be completed by compliant civil contractors
+- All civil works should be completed by compliant civil contractors

-3. All concrete work should be completed by compliant concrete worker as solid construction and level work to the dimensions is essential.
+- All concrete work should be completed by compliant concrete worker as solid construction and level work to the dimensions is essential.

-4. All connecting electrical work (such as mains power supply) must be done by authorized electricians as per the laws.
+- All connecting electrical work (such as mains power supply) must be done by authorized electricians as per the laws.

 Installation of a scale that measures the pressures of the machines hydraulic system that will be installed onto such machines as front end loaders, excavators, telehandlers and reach stackers)

-It is essential that the installation of such scales be completed by a scale technician associated with the company that has sold the scale, as the accuracy of the scale can be effected greatly if not installed correctly.
+It is essential that the installation of such scales be completed by a scale technician associated with the company that has sold the scale, as the accuracy of the scale can be affected greatly if not installed correctly.

-Also, the laws of Australia Government Body called National Measurement Institute (NMI) allows only licensed scale technician to service, repair or calibrate any Trade Approved scale.
+Also, the laws of Australia Government Body called National Measurement Institute (NMI) allows only licensed scale technicians to service, repair or calibrate any Trade Approved scale.
 Regulation 13 certified standard test masses must be used when calibrating a Trade Approved scale.

 NMI also has laws relating to the use of a Control Instrument and the use of Substitute Test Masses, which if used must only be used as per the NMI legislation.